licenseware/licenseware-sdk-v2/README.md

 Each Licenseware `App`/`Service` is responsible for:

 - processing files submitted by the user;
-- creating custom reports based on prcessed data from files.
+- creating custom reports based on processed data from files.

 Each **APP** has: